 DFD is looking to create a high-fidelity, freeware, open-sourced Airbus A350-1000XWB for MSFS.
-They got a quick start with an existing 3D model from BlueMesh and are promising a system’s simulation “close to real life for maximum immersion“.
+They’re building a custom 3D model of the aircraft and are promising a system’s simulation “close to real life for maximum immersion“.
 This A350 will also have an entirely custom cockpit.

 Throughout the last few months, DFD has been sharing progress updates about the FMS coding and features, but also the ECAM and other avionics.
 To go along with that, the team has shown images of the textures and decals in the flight deck and even some previews of the avionics screens.

 Development appears to be picking up the pace as the team is starting to publically share their progress although, at the same time, they decided to make their GitHub repository private for the time being, claiming that this will make working on the aircraft more efficient and easy.

 As for the release, DFD says that this will happen once models & systems are complete, and when the aircraft is seamlessly usable with VATSIM.
 So, no clear indication of a launch date, but at least they don’t seem inclined to release a half-baked product.

 Digital Flight Dynamics would like to get some additional help in the development, so if you’re an A350 pilot or engineer/mechanic, or just a developer, do contact them to offer your contribution to this project.
 You can use this form to submit your application.